ACT Brumbies: Super 12 era: 1996–2005

-In the inaugural Super 12 season, under coach Rod Macqueen, the Brumbies finished fifth on the table after the regular season, narrowly missing out on a finals position.
+In the inaugural Super 12 season, under coach Rod Macqueen, the Brumbies finished fifth in the table after the regular season, narrowly missing out on a finals position.
 The following season was even more successful as the Brumbies entered the 1997 Super 12 Final, but lost to the Auckland Blues.

 Eddie Jones took over as head coach in 1998, but the Brumbies fell to tenth place on the 1998 season ladder.
 However, the following season saw a big improvement, as they finished fifth for the second time in their Super rugby history, just missing out on the finals.
 In 2000, the Brumbies made it to the 2000 Super 12 Final for the second time, and were actually hosting it as well.
 They were however beaten by the Crusaders, losing 19 to 20.

 In 2001 they backed up their good performance in 2000 to again enter the final, this time against the Sharks from Durban.
 The Brumbies won the match, and in doing so, became the first team outside of New Zealand to be crowned Super 12 champions (and the only such team in the Super 12 era; the Bulls of South Africa won the 2007 Super 14).
 That year the British Lions also came to Australia, and played a match against the Brumbies.
 The combined strength of four nations was pitted against the Brumbies Second XV with the tourists winning by just two points, 30 to 28.

 David Nucifora took over as head coach at the Brumbies for the 2002 season.
 Under Nucifora the Brumbies entered their third Super 12 final in a row, again against the Crusaders who had defeated them in the 2000 final.
 The Crusaders won the match, 31 to 13.
 The following season, going for four straight final appearances, the Brumbies fell just short, being knocked out in the semi-finals by the Blues.
 They did however go on to beat Fiji and Tonga later that year.

 In 2004 the Brumbies finished at the top of the Super 12 table, six points clear of the next best team.
 The Brumbies hosted the 2004 Super 12 Final as well, and were to face the Crusaders once again.
 Though this time, the Brumbies won, 47 to 38 in front of a record crowd at Canberra Stadium.
 During the off-season the ACT Rugby Union was renamed the ACT and Southern NSW Rugby Union, and the name of the team was changed to Brumbies Rugby.

 Laurie Fisher took over as coach for the 2005 season.
 After an undefeated run in the early stages of the season, injuries began to mount up and the Brumbies eventually finished fifth, missing out on the finals.
 The following year the competition was expanded to the Super 14, introducing one new team from Australia and one new team from South Africa.